Umbrella Corps: Setting and story

 Umbrella Corps, a paramilitary unit became active in infiltrating quarantined zones, taking advantage of the BSAA's inability to sterilize all sites of bio-terror attacks.
 Settings that resemble locations that have been destroyed such as Spencer Mansion and Raccoon City are explained as being recreations for training purposes.

 The single-player portion, "The Experiment", takes place in 2012 and 2013.
 An agent codenamed 3A-7 is sent on missions by Umbrella Corps in order to test out new equipment such as the Zombie Jammer.
 Once the testing is successful, his superiors try to kill him by sending him on more dangerous missions.
 "The Experiment" ends with 3A-7 overcoming all odds and surviving all of the missions, scaring his superiors into comparing him to HUNK as the "new Grim Reaper".

 The multiplayer portion takes place in 2016, three years after a worldwide bio-terrorist attack (Note: As depicted in Resident Evil 6) and 13 years after the collapse of the Umbrella Corporation in 2003/2004.
-(Note: As depicted in Resident Evil: The Umbrella Chronicles) Although the Umbrella Corporation has been disbanded, a great deal of lost valuable viral Bio-organic Weapons (BOW) research information is left over from their past evil endeavours.
-Umbrella Corps enlists 10 organizations: Suntech Samurai Co., Suntech Ninja Co., Medvedev, Sheng-Ya Pharmaceutical, Aeolus Edge East, Aeolus Edge West, Tenenti Inc., Saurian Corporation, Akembe Chemical, and Rashid-Sahir Industries to send their own special forces mercenaries into several zombie-infested sites to find assorted remnants and secrets of Umbrella's bio-weapons technologies which inevitably brings these companies into direct conflict with each other to succeed in becoming the new Umbrella for the black market.
-Umbrella Corps' high-ranking official executive who can be heard speaking during the multiplayer matches is identified by voice as Albert Wesker.
+(Note: As depicted in Resident Evil: The Umbrella Chronicles) A great deal of lost valuable viral Bio-organic Weapons (BOW) research information is left over from past evil endeavours.
+Umbrella Corps enlists 10 organizations: Suntech Samurai Co., Suntech Ninja Co., Medvedev, Sheng-Ya Pharmaceutical, Aeolus Edge East, Aeolus Edge West, Tenenti Inc., Saurian Corporation, Akembe Chemical, and Rashid-Sahir Industries to send their own special forces mercenaries into several infected sites, including Valdelobos, Spain, Kijuju, West Africa, Lanshiang, China and the Ashford family's destroyed facility in Antarctica to find assorted remnants and secrets of bio-weapons technologies which inevitably brings these companies into direct conflict with each other.
+Umbrella Corps' high-ranking official executive who can be heard speaking during the multiplayer matches is identified by voice as Albert Wesker or a clone of him.